SantanderApps/SantanderPaymentProviderOscommerce/README.md

 You will always find the current version in this repository.
 For previous versions see list below.

 The current version is 2.0.
 It is tested for osCommerce 2.3.4 at 2015-08-03 10:00.
-It is back compatible with version 2.2 RC2a of osCommerce.
+It is compatible with version 2.2 RC2a and above of osCommerce.

 * [v1.9](https://github.com/SantanderApps/SantanderPaymentProviderOscommerce-1.9)
 * [v1.8](https://github.com/SantanderApps/SantanderPaymentProviderOscommerce-1.8)